pranav7227/MLprojects/README.md

 # MLprojects
-This repository has my initial ML projects.
+This repository has my ML projects.
+I have used Youtube and documentations to make these projects.